bsnes-emu/bsnes/docs/notes.md

 However,
 there were also some games
-that could use colour if it was available, but would stick to greyscale if it wasn't.
+that could use colour if it was available, but would stick to grey-scale if it wasn't.
 These games came in black cartridges.
 ROM files for these games
 typically have filenames ending in `.gbc`